 Information on Red Butler

-Dynamic rock/blues band Red Butler is fast making a name for itself across Britain and Europe.
-Audiences instantly tap into the fire and passion generated by the young band from Brighton.
+Dynamic rock/blues band Red Butler have gained followers across Britain and Europe during the past 6 years and aim to continue this process throughout their forthcoming tours of the UK and Spain.
+Wherever they play audiences instantly tap into the fire and passion generated by the young band from Sussex.

-The power and sensitivity of their music has seen Red Butler win national awards.
+The quality of their music has seen Red Butler win national awards.
 Successes include:

 * Paul Jones played a track from their initial EP on his Radio 2 Blues Show.